 CheckVibe finds security problems — leaked API keys, weak passwords, hackable endpoints.
 We find legal problems — accessibility lawsuits, privacy fines, code-ownership disputes.
 Different threats, same audience.
 Most teams shipping client work run both.

-Yes, in three different ways.
+Potentially, in three different ways.
 (1) Accessibility: in 2025, US federal courts saw 3,117 ADA website lawsuits and an estimated 30,000–60,000 demand letters.
-Settlements average $12,500.
-(2) Privacy: if you have EU users and you load Meta Pixel / Google Ads / TikTok before they consent, GDPR fines apply.
-(3) Ownership: AI-generated code may legally not be yours, and AI sometimes copies licensed code that requires you to share your source.
+Settlements averaged around $12,500.
+(2) Privacy: if you have EU users and you load Meta Pixel / Google Ads / TikTok before they consent, that pattern is what European regulators target.
+(3) Ownership: AI-generated code may not be fully yours, and AI sometimes reproduces licensed code in ways that could trigger open-source obligations.
 We check all three.
+None of this is legal advice — for your specific situation, talk to a lawyer.

 Maybe not.
-The US Copyright Office ruled in January 2025 that pure AI-generated code can't be copyrighted.
-If a competitor copies your app, you may not have legal grounds to stop them.
-Worse: if the AI quoted a chunk of GPL-licensed code into your project, you might be legally required to release your whole app as open source.
-Our scanner checks for both.
+The US Copyright Office issued guidance in January 2025 saying that pure AI-generated work without sufficient human authorship may not be copyrightable.
+If a competitor copies your app, you may not have the legal grounds you'd expect.
+Separately: if the AI reproduced a chunk of GPL-licensed code, you could be subject to that license's obligations.
+Our scanner flags both signals — for definitive legal answers, consult an attorney.

 If a lawyer sends you a demand letter, settling out of court typically costs $5,000–$25,000.
 If they actually file in court, it commonly runs $15,000–$75,000 including legal fees.
 New York, Florida, and California account for about three-quarters of these cases — if your site mentions those states or serves customers there, the risk goes up.